wehlutyk/thesis/content/1-introduction-2-review.md

 ### Evolution of culture

+\add{the cog-soc link is also often viewed as the question of what human nature is (because an answer to that question would define the unit of analysis for culture and everything else)}

 Today's discussion of the ties between culture and psychology is more influenced by proponents from cognitive science.
 Inspired by the same initial analogy as darwinist authors from 20th century traditions, a new wave of analyses developed throughout the eighties and nineties and proposed a blend of (a) the gene-centred level of evolutionary theory, (b) insights that the application of generalised darwinian principles may (or may not, depending on the case) bring to the study of cultural change, and (c) a construal of the two processes of change, genetic and cultural, as parallel evolutions that actively interact, notably but not only through psychology.